TecFelipeDsMartins/pwa-cookbook/static/pages/en/optimisation-bundle.md

 	<figcaption>How Webpack works</figcaption>
 </figure>

-Webpack strength is its versatiklity.
+Webpack strength is its versatility.
 Indeed, it can bundle all kind of files (JavaScript, CSS, images, templates...), while we used to require many different tools in the past to get a complete working setup.
 Its popularity also helps to grow a large ecosystem of third party plugins.
 Today, Webpack is used and recommended by most JavaScript frameworks: React, Vue, Angular...

 ````bash
 ./node_modules/.bin/webpack app/index.js dist/bundle.js